nicky-nym/nicky-nym.github.io/pages/kinematic.md

       * lightweight &mdash; **111 pound weight limit**
       * underpowered &mdash; **2 horsepower power limit**
       * slow &mdash; **15 mph speed limit** city-wide, with automatic speed governors, and automated ticketing
-        > below 18 mph "pedestrians are more likely to survive being hit by a car than die, while at higher speeds the reverse is true"[^levinson]
+        > below 18 mph "pedestrians are more likely to survive being hit by a car than die, while at higher speeds the reverse is true" [^levinson]
+        > "Small changes in speed have big impacts on fatality rates: a person is 70 percent more likely to be killed by a car moving at 30 mph versus 25 mph." [^ng]
     * mixed-use vehicles
       * Some people may own their own bikes, wheelchairs, or other vehicles, which they can park at home or in parking spaces at their destination.
       * Some people may choose not to own their own vehicles, and instead use vehicle rental services such as Mobike, Lime, Motivate, or JUMP Bikes.